cheri/Aardwolf/README.md

          * 3. Overall look improved and more intuitive

 EDIT AND SAVE FILE:
    * User had to shut down servers to edit and then reload files into GUI
    * GUI was read-only so you could not act
       * Solution:
          * 1. Asynchronous file copying
          * 2. Separate area that allows you to edit code
          * 3. Edit and save buttons, allowing user to edit inside the gui and save file
          * 4. Archive: archives the previous versions in case the user accidentally overwrites something (note: archives do not pop up in the GUI)
          * 5. Prevents file loss: copies over previous file before replacing it so if server goes down you wont lose both
          * 6. Checks nesting errors: to ensure File Server doesn't crash before uploading file
-          * 7. Reports whether the file save was a a success or a failure and why
+         * 7. Reports whether the file save was a success or a failure and why

 SET UP